birdandhike.com logo

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this is a safe, but long hike without any unusual dangers.
-There is a short, 3rd-classdownclimb at Cottonwood Spring, but if you can get that far, it shouldn't give you any trouble, and it can be bypassed to the west.
-If you backpack the route without going down to the lake (6 extra miles round trip), be sure to bring enough water.
+There is a short, 3rd-class scramble-down at Cottonwood Spring, but hikers who make it that far shouldn't have any trouble (it can be bypassed to the west).
+For backpackers doing the route without going down to the lake (6 extra miles round trip), be sure to bring enough water.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
+This route runs into the Pinto Valley Wilderness Area, so pay particular attention to respecting the land.
 Also, this is a fairly long hike in a remote area, so be sure to bring the 10 Essentials.

 Pinto Valley